globus/globus-compute/docs/endpoints/multi_user.rst

         >>> Multi-User Endpoint ID: [endpoint_uuid] <<<
     ----> Fri Apr 19 11:56:27 2024

-The timer is only displayed if the agent is connected to the terminal, and is intended as a hint to the administrator that the agent is alive and working, even if no start UEP requests are yet incoming.
+The timer is only displayed if the process is connected to the terminal, and is intended as a hint to the administrator that the MEP process is running, even if no start UEP requests are yet incoming.

-And that's it.
+And |hellip| that's it.
 The Multi-user endpoint is running, waiting for start UEP requests to come in.
+(But see :ref:`mep-as-a-service` for automatic starting.)

 To stop the MEP, type ``Ctrl+\`` (SIGQUIT) or ``Ctrl+C`` (SIGINT).
 Alternatively, the process also responds to SIGTERM.